ShabbyGayBar/StateMerger/README.md

   `game_root_dir = "C:/Program Files (x86)/Steam/steamapps/common/Victoria 3/game/"`.

 - Run the script by double clicking `./state_merger_script.py` or running `python ./state_merger_script.py` in a terminal.
+- The execution of the script should take about 5 minutes.
 - After the script finishes, you should see a new folder named `mod` in the same directory as the script.
 This folder contains the generated files shown in the description section.
 - Copy the contents of the `mod` folder to your mod folder.
-You still need to create a `.mod` file to make the game recognize your mod.
+You still need to create a `.metadata` folder to make the game recognize your mod.
 You can refer to [Victoria 3 Wiki](https://vic3.paradoxwikis.com/Modding) for further information.

 ### Step 3: Edit Spline Network

-Now comes the last manual part of the process.
+Now comes the last **manual** part of the process.
 You need to edit the spline network to remove the invalid hubs of the merged states and reshape the road network between the new states.

 - Open the Victoria 3 game in debug mode.
 - Open the console by pressing `~`.